KimL169/Hangman-iOS/README.md

 This application will allow users to guess words that are randomly pulled from a dictionary.
 If the word is guessed within the allowed amount of guesses the user will progress to the next word.
 The game will end once the user isn't able to guess a word within the allowed amount of guesses.
-A final score will consist of the combined scores of the words that the user guessed in one 'winning streak'.
+A final score will consist of the combined scores of the words that the user guessed in one game.

 **(?)** = ideas to implement if there is time left.